chrisjrob/chrisjrob.github.io/_posts/2011-03-31-limiting-the-bandwidth-usage-of-apt-get-and-wget.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: cli bandwidth wget apt
+tags: [linux, cli, bandwidth, wget, apt]
 ---

 I have to be careful about the bandwidth I use at work; so I limit the